curry-scott/Pseudo-Code-Coffee/Coffee-Pseudo.md

 ## Instructions:
 1. If power cord is inserted into power socket in wall<br>
     Then proceed to step 2<br>
     If power cord is not inserted into power socket in wall<br>
     Then plug power cord into power socket in desired wall<br>

 2. If power is off<br>
     Then press small round power button on top of machine.
 The power button will illuminate.<br>
     If power is on<br>
     Then proceed to step 3<br>

-3. If brew indicator light is flashing
-    Then proceed to step 4
-    If brew indicator light is not flashing
-    Then wait for brew light to start flashing

-4. If water reservoir lid on top back of coffee machine is closed Then open water reservoir lid on top back of coffee machine If Water reservoir lid is open on top back
-    Then proceed to step 5

-5. If no water in water reservoir
-    Then pour desired amount 6oz, 8oz, 10oz or 12oz
-    If water is in the water reservoir
-    Then proceed to step 6

-6. If water reservoir is open on top back of machine Then close water reservoir lid
-    If water reservoir is closed then repeat back to step 4

-7. If no coffee mug on drip tray under spout
-    Then grab a mug from left side of coffee machine If coffee mug is on drip tray under spout
-    Then proceed to step 8

-8. If coffee mug grabbed
-    Then place on drip tray under spout
-    If no coffee mug grabbed
-    Then go back to step 7

-9. If no K-Cup
-    Then choose desired flavor located on right side of coffee machine

-10. If K-cup placement handle is closed
-    Then lift hangle on front top of coffee manchine

-11. If no unused K-Cup in K-Cup holder
-    Then place desired K-Cup pod in K-Cup holder.

-12. If K-Cup holder lid is open
-    Then close the lid

-13. If brew indicator light is flashing
-    Then ready to brew.
-    If brew light indicator is not flashing then wait until flashing beginss

-14. If bolder coffee is preferred
-    Then press STRONG button
-    If no bolder coffee is preferred continue to 15

-15. If 6oz is preferred
-    Then press 6oz
-    If 8oz is preferred
-    Then press 8oz
-    If 10oz is preferred
-    Then press 10oz
-    If 12oz is preferred
-    Then press 12oz

-16. If coffee is being dispensed
-    Then wait until completed
-    If coffee isnt being dispensed
-    Then repeat step 15

-17. If the brew indicator light is not loger illuminated Then coffee is brewed
-    If the brew indicator light is on
-    Then wait until light turns off
+3. If brew indicator light is flashing<br>
+    Then proceed to step 4<br>
+    If brew indicator light is not flashing<br>
+    Then wait for brew light to start flashing<br>

+4. If water reservoir lid on top back of coffee machine is closed<br>
+    Then open water reservoir lid on top back of coffee machine<br>
+    If Water reservoir lid is open on top back<br>
+    Then proceed to step 5<br>

+5. If no water in water reservoir<br>
+    Then pour desired amount 6oz, 8oz, 10oz or 12oz<br>
+    If water is in the water reservoir<br>
+    Then proceed to step 6<br>

+6. If water reservoir is open on top back of machine<br>
+    Then close water reservoir lid<br>
+    If water reservoir is closed <br>
+    Then repeat back to step 4<br>

+7. If no coffee mug on drip tray under spout<br>
+    Then grab a mug from left side of coffee machine<br>
+    If coffee mug is on drip tray under spout<br>
+    Then proceed to step 8<br>

+8. If coffee mug grabbed<br>
+    Then place on drip tray under spout<br>
+    If no coffee mug grabbed<br>
+    Then go back to step 7<br>

+9. If no K-Cup<br>
+    Then choose desired flavor located on right side of coffee machine<br>

+10. If K-cup placement handle is closed<br>
+    Then lift hangle on front top of coffee manchine<br>

+11. If no unused K-Cup in K-Cup holder<br>
+    Then place desired K-Cup pod in K-Cup holder<br>

+12. If K-Cup holder lid is open<br>
+    Then close the lid<br>

+13. If brew indicator light is flashing<br>
+    Then ready to brew<br>
+    If brew light indicator is not flashing<br> T hen wait until flashing beginss<br>

+14. If bolder coffee is preferred<br>
+    Then press STRONG button<br>
+    If no bolder coffee is preferred continue to 15<br>

+15. If 6oz is preferred<br>
+    Then press 6oz<br>
+    If 8oz is preferred<br>
+    Then press 8oz<br>
+    If 10oz is preferred<br>
+    Then press 10oz<br>
+    If 12oz is preferred<br>
+    Then press 12oz<br>

+16. If coffee is being dispensed<br>
+    Then wait until completed<br>
+    If coffee isnt being dispensed<br>
+    Then repeat step 15<br>

+17. If the brew indicator light is not loger illuminated<br> Then coffee is brewed<br>
+    If the brew indicator light is on<br>
+    Then wait until light turns off<br>

 18.